EQUIP: Power Edition

 Is there a list of confirmed speakers or presenters for this edition of the event?

 The content of Women for Election’s EQUIP: Power Edition training program has been developed by our CEO, Licia Heath, in partnership with Ruth McGowan Pty Ltd, author of ‘Get Elected’.
-EQUIP: Politics in Colour is led by CEO of Politics in Colour, Kat Henaway.
+First Nations workshops are facilitated by Turnstone Collective.

 Women for Election has a team of high-calibre trainers, located all around the country, who have lived experience running for public office and/ or as elected representatives.
 From time to time, Women for Election will arrange guest speakers at workshop events.